info201a-au2022/project-group-3-section-aa/docs/p01-proposal.md

 will make our data on locating the cases very unclear.

 **Research questions**:
-- What is the success ratio in different cancer treatments for different types?
+- Which risks factors accounts for the most cancer cases in the US
 - Is there a relationship between areas of living and the chance of having cancer?
 - Is there a relationship between ages and the chance of having cancer?